ETKHAN/XonixGame/Readme.md

-#This is a cpp Project with cmake library
+# This is a cpp Project with cmake library

 follow the given Steps:
 -

--open the project XonixGame dir in terminal.
+- open the project XonixGame dir in terminal.

--mkdir build
+- mkdir build

--cd build
+- cd build

--cmake ..
+- cmake ..

--make
+- make

--./tetris
+- ./tetris